pnp/blog/content/post/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft.md

 -   SharePoint online site
 -   Microsoft Team

-## Microsoft Form to collect details from External User:
+## Microsoft Form to collect details from External User

 To start building this experience, create a Microsoft form with the setting **Anyone can respond** and with fields (Name, Email address etc)